loverajoel/jstips/_posts/en/2016-02-03-implementing-asynchronous-loops.md

 Each timeout refers to the original `i`, not a copy.
 So the for loop increments `i` until it gets to 5, then the timeouts run and use the current value of `i` (which is 5).

-Well , this problem seems easy.
+Well, this problem seems easy.
 An immediate solution that strikes is to cache the loop index in a temporary variable.

 ```js
 for (var i=0; i<5; i++) {